Jean Haudry: Biography

+Political positions

 Haudry was a member of the Institute of Formation of the Front National (FN) of Jean-Marie Le Pen.
-He also served in the Scientific Council of the FN until the late 1990s when he decided to follow Bruno Mégret and his splinter party Mouvement National Républicain.
+He also served in the Scientific Council of the FN until the late 1990s, when he decided to follow Bruno Mégret and his splinter party Mouvement National Républicain.

 In 1980, he co-founded with GRECE members Jean-Paul Allard and Jean Varenne the "Institute of Indo-European Studies" (IEIE) at the Jean Moulin University Lyon 3.
 Under his leadership between 1982 and 1998, the IEIE published the journal Études indo-européennes.
 He was a professor of Sanskrit and dean of the faculty of letters at the University Lyon 3 and a directeur d'études at the 4th section of the École Pratique des Hautes Études.
 He became professor emeritus in 2002.

 Haudry practiced a version of modern paganism that put heavy emphasis on ethnicity.
 He described this paganism: "each [pagan] religion belongs specifically to the corresponding ethnic and linguistic community, which, far from seeking to convert foreigners, jealously guards the benefits of its religion for its members".
 In 1995, he participated in the founding of the nativist movement Terre et Peuple, along with Pierre Vial and Jean Mabire, and served as its vice president.

 Soon after Haudry's retirement, the French Ministry of Education appointed a commission to investigate whether Haudry's institute was too closely associated with the far-right.
 The work of the commission was mooted when Haudry's successor, Jean-Paul Allard, dissolved the institute and reconstituted it as an association free from state supervision.

 He was a director of the Association of French Friends of South African Communities.

-Haudry died on 23 May 2023, five days before his 89th birthday.

-Indo-European studies
+Scholarship

+Que sais-je ? controversy

+Haudry gained wider recognition in France beyond specialist linguistics with the publication of his Que sais-je ? volume Les Indo-Européens (1981).
+While the book filled a gap in French scholarship and drew on the work of Émile Benveniste and Georges Dumézil, it was criticised for promoting essentialist views of the Indo-Europeans.
+In particular, Chapter VII advances unsupported claims about a circumpolar homeland and ethnic type, relying uncritically on authors from early-20th-century German völkisch and racialist circles.
+According to Georges-Jean Pinault, Les Indo-Européens marked a turning point in Haudry's work; in later publications he continued to defend or rework his Nordicist and neo-pagan theses.

 Three-sky model

-In his most important work on comparative mythology, La Religion cosmique des Indo-Européens (1987; "The Cosmic Religion of Indo-Europeans"), Haudry argued that Proto-Indo-European cosmogony featured three 'skies' (diurnal, nocturnal and liminal) each having its own set of deities and colours (white, red, and dark).
-The proposition is often mentioned in handbooks, although it has been criticized by some scholars as an "overinterpretation" of available data.
+In his most important work on comparative mythology, La Religion cosmique des Indo-Européens (1987; "The Cosmic Religion of Indo-Europeans"), Haudry argued that Proto-Indo-European cosmology featured three 'skies' (diurnal, nocturnal and liminal) each having its own set of deities and colours (white, red, and dark).
+The proposition is often mentioned in handbooks of Indo-European studies, although it has been criticised by some scholars as an "overinterpretation" of available data.